Elizabethtown, KY 42701

 Male / Female Enrollment

-School data was obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
+Source: School data comes from the Department of Education's Integrated Postsecondary Education Data System (IPEDS), 2015.
 Data may vary depending on school and academic year.